csula/cs3220-spring-2018/notes/introduction.md

 ### What are we learning in this class?

 We will be learning how to build server web applications from the front-end to back-end and potentially to some server operations all in one class.
-I'll expect students to know how to build an application from the start to the end!
+By the end of the class, I expect students to know how to build an application from the start to the end.

-However, this class isn't really specialized in any of the fields.
+However, this class isn't specialized in any of the fields.
 By the end of this class, you may know enough of the everything to get started.
-If you wish, you may still learn more in the field you would like.
-See [developer road map][1] for checking out possible routes.
+If you wish, you may explore more in any of the fields you would like.
+See [developer road map][1] for checking out possible routes of being web developers.

 ### Overall web architecture

-Before we start talking the technical details, lets step back a bit to look at overall architecture for web applications.
+Before we start talking the technical details, lets take a step back to look at overall big picture (architecture) for web applications.

 ![Architecture](imgs/architecture.png)